zacharyz1234/zacharyz1234/README.md

   - 💻 Working with a team to complete a project (It's our first time collaboratively using GitHub!)

-  - 🧰 Learning the Raylib C++ library to impliment sprites and game logic
+  - 🧰 Learning the Raylib C++ library to implement sprites and game logic

   - 🎨 Designing all pixel art for the project!